Pharo

-Pharo is shipped with a source code compiled into a system image that contains all software necessary to run Pharo system.
-Like the original Smalltalk-80, Pharo provides several live programming features such as immediate object manipulation, live updates, and just-in-time compilation.
-The image includes an IDE-like software to modify its components.
+Pharo is shipped with source code compiled into a system image that contains all software needed to run Pharo.
+Like the original Smalltalk-80, Pharo provides several live programming features such as immediate object manipulation, live updates, and just-in-time compilation (JIT).
+The system image includes an integrated development environment (IDE) to modify its components.

-Pharo was forked from Squeak v3.9 in March of 2008.
+Pharo was forked from Squeak v3.9 in March 2008.

 Overview

-Pharo is a pure object-oriented dynamically typed and reflective language.
-The stated goal of Pharo is to revisit Smalltalk design and enhance it.
+Pharo is a pure object-oriented, dynamically typed, and reflective language.
+The stated project goal is to revisit Smalltalk design and enhance it.

 The name Pharo comes from the French word "phare" ([faʁ]) which means lighthouse.
 This is why the Pharo logo shows a drawing of a lighthouse inside the final letter O of the name.